Ready to explore Johnston Canyon? Here's everything you need to know before you go!

 Winter transforms Johnston Canyon into something entirely different—a frozen wonderland where the waterfalls become massive ice formations and the creek creates intricate ice sculptures throughout the gorge.
 The catwalks and boardwalks remain open, but ice cleats or microspikes become essential equipment for safe travel.
 Many visitors join guided ice walk tours during winter months, which provide both safety equipment and expert interpretation of the canyon's winter ecology.

 Spring and fall offer their own rewards, with fewer crowds and unique lighting conditions that enhance photography opportunities.
 Spring brings the excitement of ice breakup and increasing water flow, while fall delivers brilliant foliage colors that contrast beautifully with the limestone canyon walls.
-These shoulder seasons can provide the most peaceful experiences, though weather can be more unpredictable.
+These shoulder seasons often provide the most peaceful hiking experience, when you can hear the subtle sounds of the forest between the rush of waterfalls.

 Wildlife and Natural Features